Entering a small town in Saddam’s Iraq seemed a quiet and friendly experience – until a children’s parade proceeded down the main street.

-But I soon accept a lift; he speaks no English but lets me out 400 meters later – in the slow center of town.
+He speaks no English.
+But lets me out in the center of town.

-He replaces my empty glass with another fresh glass of tea then darts between tables, serving others while still shouting out questions at me:
+He replaces my empty glass with another.
+Darting between tables, serving others while still shouting questions at me.

 Your name is?